tsailabSJ/circleseq/README.md

 samtools sort -n 1025_S1_L001.bam 1025_S1_L001_sorted
 ```

-3. The final step is to run FindCleavageSites-Circular.py to identify CIRCLE-seq Cas9 off-target cleavage sites.
+3. The final step is to run FindCleavageSites-Circular.py on the sorted BAM files to identify CIRCLE-seq Cas9 off-target cleavage sites.

 ```